 When we saw Camp Bow Wow for the first time, we were blown away!
 Everyone was smiling, the dogs were frolicking and not a dog odor to be found – how could this be??

 We were so impressed that customer service, cleanliness and safety were priorities – finally, a business operating the way we envisioned it should be.

-As you can imagine, Jessie and Liberty were our first customers at Camp Bow Wow Bridgewater, but we're also looking forward to adding your special furry friend to our Camp Bow Wow family.
+As you can imagine, Jessie and Liberty were our first customers at Camp Bow Wow Bridgewater / Warren, but we're also looking forward to adding your special furry friend to our Camp Bow Wow family.